Electrical testing laboratory requirements.

 (j) Any condition of acceptability or restrictions on use/relocation;

-(27) Within thirty calendar days after affixing the evaluation mark, the laboratory must submit a copy of the evaluation report to:
+(27) Within thirty calendar days after affixing the evaluation mark, the laboratory must submit a copy of the evaluation report to their:

-(c) Client submitted in any format acceptable to the client and testing laboratory.
-Facilities and equipment.
+(b) Client submitted in any format acceptable to the client and testing laboratory.

 (28) The laboratory must provide adequate evidence of the calibration, verification, and maintenance of the facilities and equipment specified for each certification or evaluation.